smriazati/rr_2023_1/content/01/introduction.md

-Far away in Ukraine sits a village named Tuchyn.
-It is surrounded by farmland and forests.
+Far away in Ukraine sits a small town named Tuchyn.
+Farmland and forests surround it.

+The German army took over Tuchyn in July 1941.
+The Germans and their Ukrainian helpers constantly persecuted the Jewish community and treated them with violence.

-During the Holocaust, the Germans took over Tuchyn.
-In September 1942, the Jews of Tuchyn rose up against the Nazis.
-They set fire to their homes and fought back.
+In September 1942, the Jewish residents of Tuchyn learned that the Germans planned to kill them all.
+The Jews resisted by setting fire to their homes and fighting back.

-Thousands of people fled to the surrounding forests.
-Many Jews ultimately perished at the hands of the Germans and their Ukrainian neighbors.
+Thousands of people fled to the forests but many were caught.
+Almost all Tuchyn’s Jews perished at the hands of the Germans and their own Ukrainian neighbors.

-Few people know about this uprising.
-In this exhibit, you will uncover this history yourselves as you hear from people who lived through it.
+In this exhibition, you will learn about this “Holocaust by Bullets” through family stories.
+You will find out about many forms of resistance during this mass genocide.

-Explore this digital exhibit.
-Share this story with your communities.
-Consider how we can all resist intolerance in our communities.
+Unearth these roots of resistance.
+Share these stories with people you know.
+Consider how you can stand up to intolerance in your own lives.